Frequently Asked Questions

 13. Why do stray and feral cats have to arrive in traps?

-Veterinarians require traps for the safety and health of the feral cat.
+Traps are for the safety and health of the stray or feral cat.
 Also it is easier for the vet to administer pre-surgery medication to the cat.
+Please advise us on your application if the cat is feral.

-14. Why is there a limit of 2 cats per family?
+14. Why is there a limit of 2 cats per family per event?

 15. Why is rabies vaccine required?